 If there are no medical issues, what's worth trying is to make feeding time more interesting.
 “Dogs like looking for food and even working for food,” says Bartosik.
 Taking their food and using it in training can be an amazing way to not only make sure your dog eats his daily portion but also bonds with you even more.
 “The rest of the food you can use in a puzzle feeder or a chew toy like kong.
 You can also organize a scavenging game in the garden by throwing all of your dogs' food on the grass.
 It's fun for them to look for it,” says Bartosik.
 Make feeding time more interesting, so it's not just nutritiously dense, it's also a source of fun.

 If you have a toothache, you are reluctant to eat.
 Dogs!
-There just like us!
+They're just like us!
 “A cracked, decaying or impacted tooth, and even swollen gums can keep a dog from eating,” says Davis.

 If your dog allows, check inside their mouth for any of these signs and check for an abscess under their eye, which is usually caused by an infected tooth.
 “A visit to the veterinary clinic will then be recommended for some medication and possibly a dental procedure/cleaning,” says Davis.

 Once their teeth are taken care of, their appetite should return back to normal.
 “To avoid dental issues however, it is highly recommended that you brush your dog's teeth regularly and provide them with something they can chew on (ex: coconut husk) to keep the plaques off,” says Davis.